Last Updated on

 To treat spider veins, ensure you consume a good amount of Vitamin C every day through your foods.
 These veins are not painful and usually disappear by themselves after the baby is delivered.
 There are procedures like laser surgery available to treat spider veins.

 The linea nigra is a line that runs along the navel down to the pubic regions.
 While this line is always present, it becomes very visible during pregnancy due to an increase in hormones.
 It usually begins to manifest during the fourth month of pregnancy.

-There is no way to treat the change in pigmentation that causes the visibility of the linea nigra but it does disappear soon after the baby is delivered.
+There is no way to treat the change in pigmentation that causes the visibility of the linea nigra but it does disappear after the baby is delivered.

 These are very loose and small growths of skin that manifest under the breasts or arms.
 They are extremely common and harmless.

 Skin tags usually disappear soon after the child has been delivered.
 If they do not, you can have them removed by visiting a dermatologist.

 Darker Freckles and Moles

 They are caused by an extreme increase in hormones.
 The complexion can become much darker due to the increase in pigmentation.
 This imbalance in hormones makes areas of the skin that have moles and freckles darker too.
 Other areas where the pigmentation will make the skin noticeably darker are:

 - The areolas

 The change in pigmentation can be noticeable but is not considered extremely drastic.
 There is virtually nothing you can do to prevent this condition.
 There are chances that the pigmentation will return to normal soon after the baby is born.
 But the change may also remain for a while after pregnancy.